Comparison

 Driftstack vs Browserless

-Browserless is the canonical "Chrome-as-a-service" platform — Puppeteer / Playwright over a hosted browser pool, REST and WebSocket APIs, open-source self-hosted core.
+Browserless is the canonical "Chrome-as-a-service" platform — you rent Chrome browsers in their cloud and drive them with the standard developer tools (Puppeteer / Playwright); the core is open source and can be self-hosted.
 Pick Browserless when the target site renders fine on desktop Chrome and you don't need iOS-specific signals.

 User-Agent-Client-Hints,